Run and debug Jupyter notebook code cells

-To execute all code cells in your notebook, click on the notebook toolbar or press Ctrl + Shift + Alt + Enter.
+To execute all code cells in your notebook, click on the notebook toolbar.

-In addition to previewing values of the variables in the Variables tab, you can watch the values of the variable usages in the editor.
-Note that variable assignments are not shown.
+In addition to watching the values of variables in the Jupyter Variables tool window, you can preview them in the editor.

 Once you’ve executed the cell, its output is shown below the code.
 You can save the results or clear the output.